rmzetti/hover-exec/README.md

 ---
 ### Lua

+Lua has a syntax highlighter available for *vscode*.
+Many installations however require running, say, *lua51*, or *lua54* rather than updating and setting *lua* as the run-time (unlike, say, *julia*).
+So use 'lua : lua54' as the command id, etc., or check/adjust the *hover-exec* script config.

 ```lua  -- say hello & goodbye
 --lua :lua54 -- 'lua' id specifies syntax highlight and default start command